MoRel: Long-Range Flicker-Free 4D Motion Modeling via Anchor Relay-based Bidirectional Blending with Hierarchical Densification: Experiments

 \subsection{Comparisons}

-\textbf{Comparison methods.} To validate our model, we conducted comparisons against state-of-the-art (SOTA) methods, which can be categorized into the (i) all-at-once training and (i) chunk-based training introduced in Sec.~\ref{sec:Introduction}, \ref{sec:RelatedWorks}.
-For the all-at-once training category, we included 4DGS \cite{wu20244d}, MoDec-GS \cite{kwak2025modec}, and LocalDyGS \cite{wu2025localdygs}, while GIFStream \cite{li2025gifstream4dgaussianbasedimmersive} was used as a representative chunk-based method.
+\textbf{Comparison methods.} To validate our model, we conducted comparisons against state-of-the-art (SOTA) methods, which can be categorized into the (i) all-at-once training and (ii) chunk-based training introduced in Sec.~\ref{sec:Introduction}, \ref{sec:RelatedWorks}.
+For the all-at-once training category, we included 4DGS \cite{wu20244d}, MoDec-GS~\cite{kwak2025modec}, and LocalDyGS \cite{wu2025localdygs}, while GIFStream \cite{li2025gifstream4dgaussianbasedimmersive} was used as a representative chunk-based method.
 In addition, for a more comprehensive evaluation, we adapted 4DGS to operate in a chunk-wise manner and included it in our comparison experiments, named 4DGS$_{\text{chunk}}$.
-Also, Demo videos and additional benchmark results are provided in \textit{Suppl.~\ref{Dataset generalization}}.
+Also, demo videos and additional benchmark results on the DyCheck-iPhone, HyperNeRF, DyNeRF, and PanopticSports datasets are provided in \textit{Suppl.~\ref{Additional Results}}.

 (i) \textbf{All-at-once training.} As shown in Tab.~\ref{table:selfcap_comparison}, all-at-once approaches exhibit generally lower quantitative results than ours, indicating degraded structural accuracy and visual fidelity.
 Our method shows particularly strong advantages on scenes with spatio-temporally large motion such as Corgi, Yoga and Dance, consistently outperforming the existing methods.
 These trends are further verified in the qualitative comparison shown in Fig.~\ref{fig:qualitative results}.
 For long-range 4D motion with 2k or more frame range, all-at-once approaches tend to lose motion expressiveness and degrade fine details due to their brute-force global optimization.
 In addition, these methods also suffer from the memory explosion problem, as shown in Tab.~\ref{table:selfcap_tof_memory}, which interferes the practical applicability to real-world systems.
-In contrast, our Morel delivers fine and robust reconstruction under even long-range motion with bounded memory usage thanks to the ARBB mechanism (Sec.~\ref{sec:overview of morel}, Fig.~\ref{fig:main_figure}).
+In contrast, our MoRel delivers fine and robust reconstruction under even long-range motion with bounded memory usage thanks to the ARBB mechanism (Sec.~\ref{sec:overview of morel}, Fig.~\ref{fig:main_figure}).